taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka stretches, trying to get rid of the stiffness of hiding in a bilge for over a week.

-Asoka: *"Uff, time to work off a week of sitting and eating potatoes..."
+Asoka: *"Uff, time to work off two weeks of sitting and eating potatoes..."

 Iri: *"Chirrrp!"*